-This is the Ultimate Guide to the apps I find most useful and how I use them.
-There are so many apps out there and these are the ones I’ve that have passed the test of time.
-Using these tools is another way to simplify and keep organized, stay on top of tasks and make your day a little easier.
-Knowing I have these systems working for me brings peace of mind, saves me time and brings more joy to my day.
+This is the Ultimate Guide to my most loved apps and how to use them.
+There are so many apps out there and these are the ones I have passed the test of time.
+Using these tools is another way to simplify and keep organized.
+They help me stay on top of tasks and my day a little easier.
+Knowing I have these systems working for me brings peace of mind, saves me time, and brings more joy to my day.

 Mint is a financial tracking app.
 I love that I can check all my accounts, pending transactions, and budget at any time right from my phone.
-Once you set up your budget, bank and credit card accounts, you can see everything in one place.
-With Mint, you’ll know right away if someone is using a credit card, when a payment is posted and how you’re doing on your monthly budget.
-Download Mint for free for your computer and use google play or itunes to get the app for your phone or tablet.
+Once you set up your budget, bank, and credit card accounts, you can see everything in one place.
+With Mint, you’ll know right away if someone is using your credit card, when payments post, and how you’re doing with your monthly budget.
+You can also keep an eye on your credit score in Mint too.
+Download Mint for free for your computer and use google play or iTunes to get the app for your phone or tablet.

-Did you know that a timer is the best tool to keep you on task and most productive?
+Did you know that a timer is the best tool to keep you on task and the most productive?
 Setting a timer for yourself and focusing on one thing at a time helps you get more done in less time.
 It’s also a great tool for energy management.
-If you want to avoid burnout, setting a timer for 30-45 minutes to power through a task and then for 5-10 minutes for a break will push you through a task and then allow you to rejuvenate your energy continuing on or before the next task.
-Being able to track several things at once helps me remember to rotate the laundry or turn off the sprinklers while working on something else.
+If you want to avoid burnout, set a timer for 30-45 minutes to power through a task.
+Then set it for a 5-10 minute break to rejuvenate before you begin again.
+I also use a timer throughout the day to track several things at once.
+It helps me remember to rotate the laundry or turn off the sprinklers when I’m involved with something else.
 Multi Timer by Lemon Clip is the one I like for my android, but any timer app will do.